Arts & Culture

 Held in Hilo, the Merrie Monarch Festival (follows Easter Sunday in March–April) is the world’s premier hula event.
 This weeklong celebration of the native art of hula draws halau (hula schools) from every island as well as the mainland, who practice year-round for the event.
 The Merrie Monarch Festival is just one example of how Island of Hawaii locals live comfortably in the present but with great respect for the past.
 The mana (spiritual power) is still strong at important historical places like Puuhonua o Honaunau National Historical Park and Puukohola Heiau Historic Site.

-The spectacular environment of Hawaii Island inspires its many artists.
+The spectacular environment of the Big Island inspires its many artists.
 Whether it’s through paintings, sculptures, glassware, jewelry or hand-carved koa wood bowls, you’ll see the distinct styles that make the art found on the Island of Hawaii truly unique.

 Hawaii Pacific Parks is a non-profit cooperating association working in partnership with the National Park Service in Hawaii and in American Samoa.
 Proceeds from our bookstores support interpretive and educational programs, research projects, publications, and cultural activities.